wpeszter/GettingCleaningData_CourseProject/README.txt

 --------------------------------------------------------------------------------------------------------------------------
 The folder contains the following objects:
 README.txt			-	this document
-UCI HAR Dataset		-	folder with the raw data run_analysis.R		-	the R script to create the tidy dataset from the raw data tidy_dataset.txt		-	the tidy dataset (following the instructions of the course project) CodeBook.txt		-	the code book for the tidy dataset, describing the variables
+run_analysis.R		-	the R script to create the tidy dataset from the raw data tidy_dataset.txt		-	the tidy dataset (following the instructions of the course project) CodeBook.txt		-	the code book for the tidy dataset, describing the variables